New York Forclosure Lawyer - David I. Pankin, P.C.

 When financial hardships occur even the most financially cautious individuals may fall behind on their mortgage payments.
 Foreclosure is the legal process that allows a lender to seek approval from Court to sell a home secured by a mortgage after a borrower falls behind on their mortgage obligations.
 Typically, if a borrower falls behind on the mortgage payments more than three months, the lender will no longer accept regular mortgage payments and will demand the borrower pay all of the missed payments in one lump sum in order to reinstate the loan.
 If the borrower is unable to do this, the lender may start a foreclosure lawsuit against the borrower.
 The process begins when a person receives a court summons and complaint that outlines the lender’s reason for seeking legal action.
 From this moment on, time is of the essence; if a homeowner delays in responding to the summons, he or she may forfeit valuable legal rights.

-Our Foreclosure Lawyers Review All of Your Options
+Our New York Foreclosure Attorneys Review All of Your Options

 Foreclosure Defense In New York State Court